smackey15/EmptyChairs/README.md

 - Scroll through available restaurants on the homepage seeing a photo, name, and average rating for each restaurant
 - Click on a desired restaurant to go to its show page where they can read an overview, access the menu, and read reviews
 - Use a form on the restaurant's show page to make a reservation at that restaurant
-- View a confirmation page with their reservation details which includes a link to return to the restaurant's show page
+- View a confirmation page with their reservation details which includes a link to return to the restaurant's show page and a link for directions.
+The directions link opens Google maps in a new tab with auto-filled starting point (user's current location) and destination (name and address of restaurant).
 - View a list of all reservations on their profile page, including a link to leave a review for any of those restaurants
 - Toggle a button on the restaurant show page to save/unsave favorites, and view a list of all those favorites on their profile page